cybertraining-dsc/sp21-599-358/assignments/Assignment6/assignment6.md

 To use the CARLA Simulator in google colab we can use the open-souce github below which allows one to use a fully functioning version of CARLA, which requires a good GPU.
 Note that using this requires one to download TurboVNC and Cloudfared to be able to run CARLA Remotely.
-The link
+The link to the GitHub repository below provides more instructions on how to use this notebook to run CARLA.

 > <https://github.com/MichaelBosello/carla-colab.git>

-### A link to the CARLA Simulator's website is given below
+## Deep Learning Algorithm for Self Driving Cars

 ## References